dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-missions.md

 - TapFly Forward – Aircraft will fly towards the target.
 Forward Obstacle Sensing System is active.
 - TapFly Backward – Aircraft will fly in the opposite direction from the target.
 Backward Obstacle Sensing System is active.
 - TapFly Free – Aircraft will fly towards the target.
-User can control the heading by remote controller's stick.
-Obstacle Sensing Systems may fail to work when aircraft is flying sideward.
+User can control the heading with the remote controller's stick.
+Obstacle Sensing Systems may fail to work when aircraft is flying sidewards.

 ![p4TapFlyAni](../../images/component-guide/p4TapFlyAni.gif)